jellamar/29835569/README.md

 2025-06-17

 This ReadMe summarizes my replies to the five questions of the Data Science 48h exam 2025.
-In order to not overload this report, data wrangling and calculations can be found in the ReadMe files of the respective tasks folders.
+In order to not overload this report, complete data wrangling and calculations can be found in the ReadMe files of the respective tasks folders.

 # Preparations